 The banking experts at SmartAsset started out by gathering data on the 17 biggest banks in Illinois based on branch amounts.
 We then dove deeper into what makes some of these stand out.
 We examined topics like product offerings, best CD rates, APYs on savings accounts and overall fee structure.
 The result was the best seven banks in Illinois.

-Best National Bank: Chase
+Best National Bank With Branches in Illinois: Chase

 Chase stands as a giant in the banking industry, and Illinois alone houses more than 300 branches.
 So if you want easy access to physical locations and superb customer service, Chase should be a fine option for you.